Sheriff Tom Bensley, activist Greg Hall seek GT's top law enforcement post

 Bensley’s main priority should he be re-elected is to staff a full-time interdiction team, he said.

-Hall filed as a democrat, so he won't face Bensley until the general election, Nov.
+Hall filed as a Democrat, so he won’t face Bensley until the general election on Nov.
 3. He said medication and morale issues at the jail are indicative of overall leadership problems.

 “I couldn’t sleep at night if Tom Bensley ran unopposed,” Hall said, in a phone interview Tuesday.
 “He’s failed the sheriff’s department, he’s failed the county and we need a new sheriff in town.”